2 suspects arrested after Bulgari jewelry heist in Paris

-PARIS (AP) — Police in Paris arrested two suspects after a Bulgari jewelry heist Tuesday on the posh Place Vendome.
-One of the suspects was shot in the leg by a officer before being arrested.
+PARIS (AP) — Police in Paris arrested two suspects after a Bulgari jewelry heist on Tuesday at the posh Place Vendome.
+One suspect was shot in the leg by a officer before being arrested.

-Police told the Associated Press that they were alerted to the robbery around noon.
+Police told The Associated Press they were alerted to the robbery around noon.
 Officers gave chase to a car with three suspects inside after seizing two scooters believed to have also used in the crime.
 The car was later found abandoned.

 It’s unclear what the robbers were able to take — if anything — from the designer jewelry shop.

-Police detained one of the suspects in the parking lot of the Les Halles shopping center in central Paris.
-Police are still searching for the third suspect and an investigation has been launched.
+Police detained one suspect in the parking lot of the Les Halles shopping center in central Paris.
+Police are still searching for a third suspect and an investigation has been launched into the robbery.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.